PatrickChen608273/PatrickChen608273/README.md

 - 💞️ I’m looking to collaborate on OI,florr,Mineraft and so on.
 - 📫 You can reach me by [Luogu](https://www.luogu.com.cn/user/608273).

 I'm recently doing [nothing](https://b23.tv/j0rQzU).
-If you like, you can join me. (if I'm not doing nothing)
+If you like, you come to play with me!